nrobbins00/avi_demo/terraform/azure/userpass_auth/README.md

 **Azure account password**
 *Used for Avi Vantage controller to log into Azure*
-Can be interactively entered during command line run so it won't show in bash history, alternatively, can be entered in variables.tf file as a default
+Can be interactively entered during command line run so it won't show in bash history, alternatively, can be entered in variables.tf file as a default, or tfvars file.

 ### Optional Arguments